warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 * Add type attribute for decide between product and business on json-ld
 * Add stars on average.

+= 1.2.8 =
+* Fix css
+* Fix error with shortcuts inside the description

+= 1.2.9 =
+* Shortcut Generator
+* Enable show/hide capabilities of the average, form and reviews.

 == Upgrade Notice ==